Hearst, Ontario, Canada: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types A and B. Be careful to find the necessary kind.
-Most adapters available online are just plug changers and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to choose the correct kind.
+Most adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+This one should work in most countries.

 What to wear/what to pack: